boxart/boxart-boiler/docs-src/pages/ui.md

 permalink: /ui/
 categories: mainpage
 ---
-UI Examples (Should “Layouts” just be here?)
+UI Examples (Should “Layouts” just be here?) (should anything be here? can page title be enough?)

 ### Game Board